victorpengmx/tp/docs/UserGuide.md

 ## Known issues

 1. When entering some commands incorrectly, the displayed error message will refer to "address book" instead of 'Connectify'. "address book" in such cases should be interpreted as "Connectify".
-2. Some labels in the Connectify interface refer to "addressbook" instead of "Connectify'.
-Such occurences do not affect functionality.
+2. Some labels in the Connectify interface refer to "addressbook" instead of "Connectify".
+Connectify can also be seen as an improved version of an address book and such occurrences do not affect functionality.
-3. Some of the company details cannot be seen in the Company Card under the **Company List tab**.
+3. Some company details cannot be seen in the Company Card under the **Company List tab**.
 This is due to the limited space in the Company Card.
-However, the details can be seen via the Company Card under the **All tab**.
+However, the details can be seen via the Company Card under **All tab**.

 <a href="#table-of-contents" class="return-to-toc-link">
   <span class="return-to-toc-text">Return to Table of Contents</span>